zach-king/CoolPython/book/chapter04.md

 ---

-Now then, before we actually start using the *bs4* package, let's first take a look at the general process of web scraping.
+Now then, before we actually start using the *bs4* package, let's first take a look at the general process of web scraping, as follows:
+  1. Study the format of target webpage
+  2. Retrieve content of webpage (an HTTP request)
+  3. Search the content for specific data based off the content format
+  4. Do stuff with the data found in the search

 ---